Gustavo0530/Gustavo0530/README.md

 ## Olá!
 Eu me chamo Gustavo Maranhão.

-- 👨‍💻 | Desenvolvedor Front-End
+- 👨‍💻 | Front-End Developer
-- 📚 | Atualmente estudando HTML e CSS
+- 📚 | Currently studying HTML and CSS
-- 📌 | Como chegar até mim:
+- 📌 | How to get to me:

 <div>